 Both thesis and coursework only options are available for obtaining the MS degree.
 The coursework only option requires 30 semester credit hours.
 The thesis option requires completion of 30 semester credit hours, with five hours devoted to thesis research and one hour to a course on technical communications.
 The thesis option includes a final defense.

 Doctor of Philosophy Degree

 The doctoral program, which is tailored to the specific interests of the student, focuses on expanding professional knowledge in the fundamental concepts of geotechnical engineering.
 The student is expected to produce a research dissertation of professional significance that could be the basis of two or more papers published in refereed journals.
 The doctoral degree requires a minimum of 48 hours of post-graduate course work and 41 hours of dissertation research.
-Students must complete at minimum 24 hours of CEES courses and 12 hours outside of CEES are required.
+Students must complete at minimum 24 hours of CEES courses and 6 hours outside of CEES.
 One hour must be devoted to technical communications.